Thursday Night Baseball: ABC's Thursday Night Baseball (1989)

 In 1989, the ABC network aired Thursday night Major League Baseball games after having broadcast Monday Night Baseball (and occasional Sunday afternoon games) since 1976.
 This was ABC's final year of consecutive baseball coverage (alongside NBC, which had telecast Saturday afternoon games since 1966 and Major League Baseball in general since 1947) due to CBS signing a four-year contract (spanning from 1990 to 1993) to become the exclusive national broadcast network provider for Major League Baseball games.

-Al Michaels, Jim Palmer, and Tim McCarver formed ABC's lead broadcast team, while Gary Thorne and Joe Morgan were the second team.
+Al Michaels, Jim Palmer, and Tim McCarver formed ABC's lead broadcast team ("A Game"), while Gary Thorne and Joe Morgan were the second team ("B Game").
+WABC7-New York showed all "A Game" telecasts, except for June 22.
+KABC7-Los Angeles showed all "A Game" telecasts, except for July 13 & 20.
+KGO7-Bay Area showed all "A Game" telecasts, except for both June 22 and July 6 (both featured the Athletics).
+KTRK13-Houston showed all "A Game" telecasts, except for June 29.
+All other ABC Owned Television Stations televised all "A Game" telecasts.
+The "B Game" for, July 27, was only seen on ABC affiliates in both Kansas City, Missouri and all of Massachusetts.